developer-friendly/blog/docs/posts/0005-install-k3s-on-ubuntu22.md

 ???+ success "Ansible Configuration"

-      Infact, I have a global user configuration that has some sane defaults.
+      In fact, I have a global user configuration that has some sane defaults.
       Completely contradictory to what the Ansible *sane* defaults are.

       ```ini title="~/.ansible.cfg"